rackspace/runway/docs/source/cfngin/configuration.rst

     :value: {}

     Lookups allow you to create custom methods which take a value and are resolved at runtime time.
-    The resolved values are passed to the :ref:`Blueprint` before it is rendered.
+    The resolved values are passed to the |Blueprint| before it is rendered.
     For more information, see the :ref:`Lookups <cfngin-lookups>` documentation.

     CFNgin provides some common :ref:`Lookups <cfngin-lookups>`, but it is sometimes useful to have your own custom lookup that doesn't get shipped with Runway.